h-a-graham/raytrix/README.md

 **Project Canvas:** with {raytrix} we must first set out a strict geospatial region which defines the bounds of the area to be mapped;
 This is referred to as the canvas.
-This can be achieved by direct input or with a spatial oject (currently sf and RasterLayer, RasterBrick). global values are set of extent and projections which can be viewed with get_canvas().
+This can be achieved by direct input or with a spatial object (currently sf and RasterLayer, RasterBrick).
+Global values are set of extent and projections which can be viewed with get_canvas().
 An Extent object can be produced and be used with {rayshader} functions such as `generate_overlay`.